ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval: Experimental results

 \subsection{Training setup}

 We train ACTNET on a subset of Google Landmarks dataset (GLD) \cite{Delf}, which contains 1 million images depicting 15K unique landmarks (classes).
 In GLD the number of images per class is highly unbalanced, some classes contain thousands of images, while for around 8K classes only 20 or fewer images are present.
 Furthermore, the GLD contains a non-negligible fraction of images unrelated to the landmarks.
 For this reason, we preprocess the GLD using the RVDW global descriptor and SIFT based RANSAC \cite{REMAP}, to obtain a clean dataset containing 200K images belonging to 2K classes.
 Finally, we remove all images that overlap with the test datasets.
 We refer this clean dataset as Google Landmarks Retrieval dataset (GLRD).
+We randomly select 1500 classes (150k images) for training and 500 classes (50k images) for validation.

-We adopt a siamese architecture and train ACTNET on the GLDR dataset using triplet loss.
+We adopt a siamese architecture and train ACTNET on the GLRD dataset using triplet loss.
 The objective function is optimised by Stochastic Gradient Descent (SGD) with learning rate 1e-03, weight decay of 5e-04, momentum 0.9 and triplet loss margin 0.1.
 Each triplet contains a query, a matching and a hardest non-matching image and the size of each image is fixed to 1024$\times$768.
 To ensure that the sampled triplets incur loss and help in the training process, we extract the global descriptors from GLRD using the current model, and sample 5K triplets.
 All the triplets that cause a loss (the distance between query descriptor and non-matching descriptor is within margin 0.1 of the distance between query descriptor and matching descriptor) are sent to the network for training.
 After each epoch (training on 5K triplets), our algorithm generates a new set of 5K triplets using the current model for the following epoch.
 The training process is performed for at most 20 epochs.
 We overcome the TITAN X GPU memory limitation of 11 GB by processing one triplet at a time and updating the gradients after every 64 triplets.